mashiyathussain2/Fork_CPP/Problem_Statment_5/PrimeNumbers.md

 ### Given an integer, *_n_* , perform the following conditional actions:
 1. If _n_  is positive and is not a prime , print not prime
 2. If _n_ is positive and is a prime , print yes prime
-3. If _n_ is negative  , print invalid
+3. If _n_ is negative , 0 or 1 , print invalid

 ## Input Format